clirdlf/eresearchnetwork/syllabus-2017.md

 * Mulligan, Rikk (May 2016)[ SPEC Kit 350: Supporting Digital Scholarship](http://publications.arl.org/Supporting-Digital-Scholarship-SPEC-Kit-350/).
 Association of Research Libraries

-## Suggested Assignments:
+## Suggested In-Class Assignments and Activities:

-* Environmental scan/survey for digital scholarship awareness and partners
+* Begin composing an environmental scan/survey for digital scholarship awareness and partners

-* Roadmap for RDM services
+* Draft your roadmap for RDM services

-* Meet with/interview data stakeholders: Central IT, VPR, Office of Sponsored Programs, data-centric disciplines, research support services/centers (like stats consulting, research design help)
+* Plan a meeting with/interview data stakeholders: Central IT, VPR, Office of Sponsored Programs, data-centric disciplines, research support services/centers (like stats consulting, research design help)

 * Identify challenges with data or data needs on campus